-- Percentages of working-age black and white adults with bachelor's degrees or higher trailed the rates of their respective peers in the nation and region. - Percentages of working-age black, Hispanic and white adults with associate degrees or higher trailed the rates of their respective peers in the nation and region. - The postsecondary attainment rate for all postsecondary credentials, including certificates, exceeds the rate for associate degrees and higher - by 3 percentage points.
+- Percentages of working-age black and white adults with bachelor's degrees or higher trailed the rates of their respective peers in the nation and region. - Percentages of working-age black and Hispanic adults with associate degrees or higher trailed the rates of their respective peers in the nation and region. - The postsecondary attainment rate for all postsecondary credentials, including certificates, exceeds the rate for associate degrees and higher - by 4 percentage points.